CBS Paid Eliza Dushku $9.5 Million After Alleged Sexual Harassment, Termination

 "They said the company's failure to recognize the instances of harassment caught on tape was a symptom of larger problems at CBS, according to the draft of their report," the newspaper said.

-In an emailed statement to the Times, Weatherly apologized for his behavior writing:
+In an emailed statement to the Times, Weatherly apologized for his behavior, writing:

 "During the course of taping our show, I made some jokes mocking some lines in the script.